 IES/CGES launched a new partnership with the German Historical Institute and is honored to house GHI-West, the Pacific regional office of the German Historical Institute in Washington DC.
 In November, the inauguration celebration of GHI-West took place at the Magnes Collection of Jewish Art and Life in downtown Berkeley and featured a lecture by Professor Armin Nassehi, Professor of Sociology at LMU Munich and editor of Kursbuch, one of Germany’s leading intellectual magazines.

 The CGES calendar in 2017 was capped by the highly anticipated Gerald D. and Norma Feldman Lecture, held each November to honor the life and work of the former director of CGES and IES—Professor Gerald D. Feldman.
 This year CGES/IES hosted Margaret Anderson, Emeritus Professor of History at UC Berkeley who gave a talk on the Armenian genocide and the problem of humanitarian intervention.

-Thanks to the continued support of the DAAD and our generous donors, preparations are underway for more innovative programming highlighting the research and scholarship at CGES in 2017 and 2018.
-The upcoming agenda includes events addressing important themes such as Germany’s evolving role in the policy and politics of climate change, the refugee crisis and current questions of German and European historiography.
+Thanks to the continued support of the DAAD and our generous donors, preparations are underway for more innovative programming highlighting the research and scholarship at CGES in 2018.
+CGES at UC Berkeley has a leading role in organizing the biannual World Conference for DAAD Centers for German European Studies to take place in Berlin, Germany in December.
+At Berkeley,the upcoming agenda includes events addressing important themes such as green industrial policy in Germany and Europe, the moral economies of modern societies, the dual system in Germany and discourses of multiculturalism in the comparative context.